mattehicks/IOT_samples/README.md

 -Super easy!
 <br/><br/><br/>

 Default test device is GA1875.
 If my Pi3 is up and running - you will get a response :)

+##RUN IN BACKGROUND AND EXIT:
+#nohup python iot.py &

 ## Pi/Arduino INSTRUCTIONS
 ## Step 1: Download and run the python app on your device.